systemjs/systemjs/docs/config-api.md

 Type: `Object`
 Default: `{}`

-The `map` option maps paths to tokens, thereby easing the use module references.
+The `map` option maps paths to tokens, thereby easing the use of module references.

 A token may not begin with path information, i.e. `"./"`, `"../"` or `"/"`, nor with server information, like `protocol://server`.
 Yet, path separators within tokens are allowed and add to the token's